Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

                     'multiple_choices': False
                 },
             ),
-            # Only some of filter properties are defined, the rest are autoguessed:
+            # Only some of filter properties are defined, the rest are auto-guessed:
             (
                 'field2',
                 {